Living in Denmark as an Expat: your guide to a successful move

 living copenhagen

 In Denmark, finding a great place to live can be challenging as rentals are scarce and housing is expensive.
 This is particularly true if you plan to live in Copenhagen, where the number of rental properties is limited, and estate agents’ waiting lists for flats can extend several years, requiring a substantial budget.
-It’s probably easier to directly approach individuals or use property rental websites such as boligportal, lejebolig or keybo.
+It’s probably easier to directly approach individuals or use property rental websites such as boligportal or keybo.
 In Copenhagen, 3-room flats cost around KR16,000/month (€2,148).

 On the outskirts of Copenhagen, or in a city like Assrhus or Odense, the rental market is less competitive and more affordable.
 However, rentals here are still relatively scarce.
 As an expat, you will increase your chance of securing housing by having a minimum command of the language and a solid income.